daniel0412/coding/leetcode/list.md

  | :-------------------------                  | :---:      | :----                  |
  | Insert Delete GetRandom O(1)                | Medium     | combine map and vector |
  | Insert Delete GetRandom O(1) with duplicate | Medium     | combine map and set    |

+## Island Problems
+- `pair<int,int>` comparison is defined in stl as `p1.first < p2.first || (!(p1.first > p2.first) && p1.second < p2.second)`
+- 'vecotr<int>` comparison is defined to compare each element, if all the same, the one with shorter length is smaller
+- transform an image, is to transform all the points in the image (rotate 90/180/270 degrees, leftright/updown reflect)
+- given point `(x,y)`, all transforms can results in 8 different representations, pick one as its intrinsic representation